johnhadaway/wordcloud-from-corpus/README.md

 ### Description:
 This is a CLI for a localisation-oriented word cloud generator.
 It takes a conllu file and a pdf file as input.
 It then extracts the words from the pdf file and counts the number of times they appear in a list of words belonging to a specific part of speech, which is extracted from the conllu file.
-The output is a word cloud with the words that appear in the pdf file and belong to the specified part of speech.
+The output is a word cloud with the words that appear in the pdf file and belong to the specific part of speech.
 The word cloud is saved as a png file.
 For more corpuses, see [Universal Dependencies](https://universaldependencies.org/).

 ### Usage:
 ```